dahlia/fedify/examples/README.md

 ===============

 This directory contains example applications built with the Fedify framework.
-Currently, there is only one example application, but more examples will be added in the future.[^1]
+Currently, there is only few examples, but more examples will be added in the future.[^1]

   -  [Actor lookup CLI](./actor-lookup-cli/)